 Why did you relocate to Switzerland?

 I moved to Basel in 2017 to start my career in Regulatory Affairs within a pharmaceutical company.
 My husband (boyfriend at that time) was already settled here.
 We met back in 2015 when I first arrived in Basel for a 6-month-intership as part of my PhD.
 At that time it was already clear to me that my work and love life had to be here.

 Therefore, after earning my degree I started applying for jobs in the Basel area.
-It was pretty tough to transition from accademia to industry, and eventually I ended up in Germany for a postdoc.
-After 1,5 years of postdoc experience, I succeded and found a job in Switzerland!
+It was pretty tough to transition from Academia to industry, and eventually I ended up in Germany for a postdoc.
+After 1,5 years of postdoc experience, I succeeded and found a job in Switzerland!
 Relocation was pretty smooth, since I was quite close to the German-Swiss border.

 «Transitioning from academia to industry was difficult.
 It took me 1,5 years to find a job in Switzerland»